Joanna is a hands-on teacher, who has spent many years using the following activities. Her methods have kept children from falling behind.

 Look at this picture.
 What could you do to join her?

 Me: I dressed up as a reporter and took lots of photos of her, like she was famous.
 Then, when she was done singing, I asked her questions about what she was doing?

 - The signs for at least 3 different words in the song

 - Pick a song that the children love to act out.
 Example: "Three Monkeys Jumping on the Bed."

 - Learn the signs for jump, mom, and no.

 The book ABC Sign and Color by Dover Coloring Books is great to use.
-Not only will it give you the simple ways of signing while singing, but it gives you storytelling props as well.
+Not only will it give you the simple ways of signing while singing, but it also gives you storytelling props.

 The children love looking through this book with the teacher and learning how to make the signs.
-If you take the book apart and laminate the pages, then the children can use it when they want to.
+If you take the book apart and laminate the pages, the children can use it when they want.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.